eldoy/mailus/README.md

 mailus test hello
 ```

-It will send an email to the test address in your config file so you can see how it looks.
+It will send an email to your test contacts using the config from your test config file.

 ### Send your emails

-To start sending mails to all of your recipients, write this in terminal:
+To start sending mails to all of your contacts, write this in terminal:

 ```
 mailus send hello